aio-libs/aiosmtpd/aiosmtpd/docs/concepts.rst

          This is the "legacy" login_data,
          populated only if :attr:`auth_callback` parameter is set.

+      .. deprecated:: 1.3

+         This attribute **will be removed in version 2.0**.

    .. py:attribute:: auth_data

       Contains the authentication data returned by